People | Scottish Leather Group

 70+ apprentices

-We created the leather industry’s first recognised vocational qualifications, certified by the Scottish Qualifications Authority (SQA), building skills that benefit the whole manufacturing sector.
+We continue to pioneer the leather industry’s first recognised vocational qualifications, certified by the Scottish Qualifications Authority (SQA), which are building skills that benefit the whole manufacturing sector.

 Cheque Presentation to Bridge of Weir Scouts